Working Group Structure

 • Sarah Williams, Guardian Life (Co-Chair)

-Regulatory Affairs working group
+Regulatory & External Relations working group

-• Philip Melville, Brighthouse Financial (Chair)
+• Philip Melville, Brighthouse Financial (Co-Chair)

-• Jonathan Porter, RGA (Chair)
+• Jonathan Porter, RGA (Co-Chair)

 There may be issues that require the involvement of more than one committee or working group and it will be the responsibility of the chairs to coordinate discussion and action as appropriate.